AlextheYounga/us-federal-code/usc/title-5-government-organization-and-employees/appendix.md

 "(C) The provisions of titles I [formerly classified to section 701 et seq. of Title 2, The Congress], II [formerly set out under the heading Executive Personnel Financial Disclosure Requirements in this Appendix], and III [formerly set out under the heading Judicial Personnel Financial Disclosure Requirements in the Appendix to Title 28, Judiciary and Judicial Procedure] of the Ethics in Government Act of 1978 [Pub.
 L. 95–521], as in effect on the day before the date of the enactment of the Ethics Reform Act of 1989 [Nov.
 30, 1989], shall be effective for the period beginning on November 30, 1989, and ending on January 1, 1991, as if the Ethics Reform Act of 1989 [Pub.
 L. 101–194] had not been enacted, except that the provisions of section 202(f)(4)(B) of the Ethics in Government Act of 1978 [section 202(f)(4)(B) of Pub.
 L. 95–521] shall be repealed as of January 1, 1990.

 "(D) Nothing in title II of the Ethics Reform Act of 1989 or the amendments made by such title [title II of Pub.
 L. 101–194, amending title I of Pub.
 L. 95–521, set out in this Appendix, but formerly classified to sections 701 to 709 of Title 2, and repealing title II of Pub.
 L. 95–521, formerly set out in this Appendix, and title III of Pub.
 L. 95–521, formerly set out in the Appendix to Title 28] shall be construed to prevent the prosecution of civil actions against individuals for violations of the Ethics in Government Act of 1978 [Pub.
 L. 95–521] before January 1, 1991."

+#### Short Title of 2022 Amendment ####

+Pub.
+L. 117–125, §1, May 13, 2022, 136 Stat.
+1205, provided that: "This Act [amending sections 103, 105, and 107 of Pub.
+L. 95–521, set out in this Appendix, and enacting provisions set out as a note under section 103 of Pub.
+L. 95–521, set out in this Appendix] may be cited as the 'Courthouse Ethics and Transparency Act'."

 #### Short Title of 2012 Amendment ####